Farheen Gani

 Graduates will be ready for positions such as forensic toxicologists, forensic DNA analysts, forensic chemists, forensic latent print examiners, and crime scene investigators.

-Step 5: Apply for professional certification (timeline varies) – The American Board of Forensic Toxicology (ABFT) offers four different certification options for those in the career.
+Step 5: Apply for professional certification (timeline varies) – The American Board of Forensic Toxicology (ABFT) offers five different certification options for those in the career.
 These certifications require a minimum of a bachelor’s degree and at least three years of full-time professional experience in a forensic toxicology lab, including at least one year immediately before applying for certification.

 The certifications include: